Preface

 Let’s see how RSQ behave in non-linear curve fitting discussed later on.

-If you wish, you can have comparation, between manual formula and built-in formula as shown below:
+Feel free to compare both methods, side-by-side.
+Between manual formula and built-in formula as shown below:

 How you make the model is up to you.